lalewis7/palettehub/rest_api/README.md

 ## Authentication

-For registration and logging in clients use a third party service: Google sign in.
-Although the latest version of google sign in does not handle session management, so the session is handled using a JWT with the user info in the payload.
+For registration, clients use a third party service: [Sign In with Google for Web](https://developers.google.com/identity/gsi/web/guides/overview).
+The latest version of google sign in does not handle session management, so the session is handled using a JWT with the user info in the payload.

 ## Testing

-> This project uses [Testcontainers](https://testcontainers.com/) to create containerized test mysql databases.
+> This project uses [Testcontainers](https://testcontainers.com/) to create containerized mysql databases.

 To the run the unit test scripts you can use the following command: